Zeba Islam Seraj

 Zeba Islam Seraj is a Bangladeshi scientist known for her research in developing salt-tolerant rice varieties suitable for growth in the coastal areas of Bangladesh.
 She is currently a professor at the Department of Biochemistry and Molecular Biology, University of Dhaka.

 Academic career

-Seraj studied at the University of Dhaka, Bangladesh obtaining a B.Sc. in 1980.
+Seraj studied at the University of Dhaka, Bangladesh, obtaining a B.Sc. in 1980.
 She completed her M.Sc. from the same university in 1982.
-She obtained her PhD in biochemistry from University of Glasgow in 1986 and went to University of Liverpool for post-doctoral work in the following year.
+She obtained her PhD in biochemistry from University of Glasgow in 1986 and went to University of Liverpool for post-doctoral work the following year.
 After completing her post-doc., she joined the Department of Biochemistry and Molecular Biology, University of Dhaka in 1988.
-She became an associate professor in 1991 and later a professor in 1997 at the same university.
+She became an associate professor in 1991 and a professor in 1997 at the same university.
 She has been supervising plant biotechnology projects funded by foreign and local grants as a principal investigator since 1991.
 She is a visiting researcher with UT Austin since 2013.